microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/WindowsUpdates/examples/v1.0-beta/Invoke-MgEnrollWindowsUpdatesUpdatableAsset.md

 		}
 	)
 }
-Invoke-MgEnrollWindowsUpdatesUpdatableAsset -BodyParameter $params
+Invoke-MgBetaEnrollWindowsUpdatesUpdatableAsset -BodyParameter $params
 ```
-This example shows how to use the Invoke-MgEnrollWindowsUpdatesUpdatableAsset Cmdlet.
+This example shows how to use the Invoke-MgBetaEnrollWindowsUpdatesUpdatableAsset Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).